-DCEG researchers developed the Gail breast cancer risk assessment model (Gail et al., 1989) to estimate a woman's risk of developing invasive breast cancer.
+The BCRAT (Gail et al., 1989) estimates a woman's risk of developing invasive breast cancer.
 Since its original publication, the tool has been updated and expanded.
 It is widely used by clinicians and researchers.
 The Food and Drug Administration guidelines rely on the tool for the recommendation of use of tamoxifen and raloxifene for breast cancer risk reduction.

 The CCRAT is a tool for health care providers to estimate a patient's risk of developing colorectal cancer.
 CCRAT is available as a SAS Macro or a Gauss Program.